swaxi/SGTool/README.md

 Define upper or lower bound (or range) for which values will be set to NaN (i.e. excluded from display).
 Useful when reprojected images produce an unwanted border.

+## Normalise Grids
+**Normalise Grids**
+Normalise all the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
+Does not consider overlaps between grids, simply standardises data and removes a first or second order regional.

 # Installation
 - Dowload the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager